MakeAWishFoundation/SwiftyMocky/guides/Mockfile.md

     ...
 ```

 1. `sourceryCommand` is by default `nil`.
-You can use it to select custom Sourcery version/command/binary, instead of using default one bundled with SwiftyMocky CLI via `mint`.
+You can use it to select custom Sourcery version/command/binary, instead of using default one bundled with SwiftyMocky CLI via `mint`. `sourceryTemplate` is custpom template location to use instead of default one.
+Default template would be derived from Pods,Carthage,SPM directory.
+If not found, CLI would use bundled template.
 2. **Distinctive name** of your mock configuration.
 You can define as much **configurations** as you want.
 Each of them represents one generated file.
 That allows to have a separate mocks for a separate targets (you usually need that if you have more than one test target)
     1. `sources` defines what files/directories would be scanned for `AutoMockable` types.
         1. `include` list of included files/directories relative to project root